Bobby Southworth

-Bobby Masai Southworth (born December 16, 1969) is a retired American mixed martial artist who fought in the Light Heavyweight division.
+Bobby Southworth (born December 16, 1969) is an American retired mixed martial artist who fought in the Light Heavyweight division.

 He has fought in PRIDE FC and appeared on Season 1 of The Ultimate Fighter.
 He was the first Strikeforce Light Heavyweight Champion.

 Background

-Southworth was born in Madison, Wisconsin and was adopted when he was six weeks old.
+Southworth was born in Madison, Wisconsin, and was adopted when he was six weeks old.
 Southworth has three sisters.
-He grew up in Santa Cruz, California playing football and basketball, surfing and doing track.
-After graduating from Soquel High School, Bobby continued to Cabrillo College and yet UC Davis, playing basketball in all of them.
+He grew up in Santa Cruz, California.
+He liked surfing as a hobby, as well as playing football and basketball, and track.
+After graduating from Soquel High School, Southworth continued to Cabrillo College, then UC Davis, playing basketball at both.

-His initial interest towards martial arts sparked after seeing Royce Gracie at UFC 1 and UFC 2.
-While Bobby was looking for a sport to stay fit, his friend invited him to a jiu-jitsu class in a nearby gym.
-Instantly hooked to the discipline, Bobby soon joined Cesar Gracie Jiu-Jitsu academy before moving on to Gracie Systems which was formed after Cesar's cousin Ralph Gracie moved stateside.
-Subsequently, Ralph opened his own academy in Mountain View, California where Bobby continued teaching and training jiu-jitsu.
-Bobby grew interested to take a no holds barred bout which was disapproved by Ralph, leading to Bobby's departure from the academy.
-Subsequently Bobby joined American Kickboxing Academy which at the time had no proper Brazilian jiu-jitsu program, so he took the responsibility of teaching the discipline.
+His initial interest in martial arts was sparked after seeing Royce Gracie at UFC 1 and UFC 2.
+While Southworth was looking for a sport to stay fit, a friend invited him to a jiu-jitsu class in a nearby gym.
+Instantly hooked by the discipline, Southworth joined Cesar Gracie Jiu-Jitsu academy before moving on to Gracie Systems, which was formed after Cesar's cousin Ralph Gracie moved stateside.
+Subsequently, Ralph opened his own academy in Mountain View, California, where Southworth continued teaching and training jiu-jitsu.
+Southworth grew interested in taking a no-holds-barred bout, which Gracie disapproved of, leading to Southworth's departure from the academy.
+Subsequently he joined American Kickboxing Academy, which at the time had no proper Brazilian jiu-jitsu program, so he took the responsibility of teaching the discipline.